michaelpeluso/Secret-Storage/README.md

 - **Client ID** and **Client Secret** should be configured in the `.env` file.

 ## Database
-MyApp uses PostgreSQL for storing user data and secrets.
+Secret Storage uses PostgreSQL for storing user data and secrets.
 The user table schema is as follows:
 ```sql
 CREATE TABLE users (
     id SERIAL PRIMARY KEY,